The Secret Relationship Between Blacks and Jews: Reception

 Holocaust historian Deborah Lipstadt called the book the "African American-oriented version" of The Protocols of the Elders of Zion.

 Legal historian Paul Finkelman states that the central thesis of the book is "ludicrous and considered absurd by all serious scholars."

 Historian Glenn C. Altschuler and Robert Summers called The Secret Relationship a "compendium of conspiracy theories."

 Classics scholar Mary Lefkowitz called the book "hate literature" and wrote: "The authors of The Secret Relationship continually misquote Jewish sources, taking quotations out of context, or citing as support works that actually say the opposite of what they are claiming.
 They make a number of claims that are impossible to substantiate, such as that Jews (rather than Arabs) dominated the transatlantic slave trade; that they were the dominant slave traders and holders in the South; that they raped black women; that they infected Native Americans with smallpox...The known facts about the slave trade give a completely different picture of the level of Jewish participation."

 Seymour Drescher who analyzed the role of Jews in the overall Atlantic slave trade concluded that it was "minimal," and only identified certain regions (such as Brazil and the Caribbean) where the participation was "significant."

+Authorship

+Although the book does not name its authors (only the research department of the Nation of Islam), in 2019, Gilles Karmasyn, head of the French anti-negationist website Pratique de l'Histoire et Dévoiements Négationnistes, published research indicating that the real authors of The Secret Relationship were a group of Afrocentric activists including Molefi Kete Asante, Jacob Carruthers, Asa Hilliard, Charshee McIntyre, and Rosalind Jeffries, led by Leonard Jeffries, and that Tony Martin participated too.
+Karmasyn alleges that The Secret Relationship borrows heavily (but is not limited to) from a 1968 pamphlet, Who Brought the Slaves to America?, authored by black nationalist Robert Brock and published by white supremacist Walter White.